Personal Protective Equipment (PPE) Categories explained

 - Category III - Complex design PPE

 The Directive came into force on 1 January 1993 with a transitional period ending on 30 June 1995.
-As of this date, all PPE as defined in the Directive must comply and be CE marked accordingly.
-The amending directives concerning CE marking and the transitional period are also now fully in force.
-Equipment which is not compliant with the health and safety requirements of the Directive must no longer be sold even if it is old stock.
-The Directive does not require suppliers to scrap un-marked PPE so long as it is compliant with the other requirements of the Directive, but distributors and retailers must keep any applicable invoices etc to prove the equipment pre-dates 1 Jul 1995.
+As of this date, all PPE as defined in the Regulation must comply and be CE marked accordingly.
+The amending regulations concerning CE marking and the transitional period are also now fully in force.
+Equipment which is not compliant with the health and safety requirements of the Regulation must no longer be sold even if it is old stock.
+The Regulation does not require suppliers to scrap un-marked PPE so long as it is compliant with the other requirements of the Regulation, but distributors and retailers must keep any applicable invoices etc to prove the equipment pre-dates 1 Jul 1995.

 Manufacturing and Certification Requirements

-For all PPE the Directive lays down requirements for technical documentation and CE marking and for the manufacturer to prepare and make available a Declaration of Conformity.
+For all PPE, the Regulation lays down requirements for technical documentation and CE marking and for the manufacturer to prepare and make available a Declaration of Conformity.